Divestment and climate

 Local campaigners have scored big successes in the last couple of years.

-Campaigners in Southwark, Islington, Lambeth and Waltham Forest have persuaded their local authorities to commit to full divestment from coal, oil and gas.
+Campaigners in Cardiff, Southwark, Islington, Lambeth and Waltham Forest have persuaded their local authorities to commit to full divestment from coal, oil and gas.

 Other local authority pension schemes have made partial divestment commitments – these include the Environmental Agency Pension Fund, Swansea, Merseyside, South Yorkshire, Hackney and Haringey, as well as the Northern Ireland Assembly.

 It’s time for all of our councils to ditch their investments in dirty energy – and you can help make this happen.
 Please email your local councillors asking them to support the campaign to get your local pension fund out of coal, oil and gas.